22hbg/FaceGallery/readme.txt

 How to get Your page ID?
 http://rieglerova.net/how-to-get-a-facebook-fan-page-id/

-IMPORTANT: You have to ensure ALLOW_EXTERNAL is set to TRUE in /pivotx/includes/timthumb.php and
+IMPORTANT: You have to ensure ALLOW_EXTERNAL is set to TRUE in /pivotx/includes/timthumb.php (pivotx default is true) and
            add the following lines to the end of your /pivotx/includes/timthumb-config.php

 *********************************************